mipug/AML/README.md

 **Goals:**
 - Generate 7000 pictures in the style of Monet
 - In the early stages of the DCGAN process, we have a Discriminator goal as defined: the discriminator is able to identify a fake Monet and a real Monet.
 - In the later stages of the DCGAN process, we have a generator goal defined as Generating a picture that passes the discriminator as a real Monet painting.
+- How does convolutional neural network contribute to the architecture of a GAN model.

 **Github repository:**